 DVLA workers in Swansea join PCS Budget Day Strike

-TRANSPORT workers in Swansea are among thousands of public sector staff across the UK striking against pay and conditions today(20/3/13).
+TRANSPORT workers in Swansea joined thousands of public sector staff across the UK striking against pay and conditions.

-Members of the Public and Commercial Services (PCS) union manned a picket line at the DVLA's sites in Morriston and Swansea Vale this morning.
+Members of the Public and Commercial Services (PCS) union manned a picket line at the DVLA's sites in Morriston and Swansea Vale.

-The PCS has around 3,500 members at the DVLA in Swansea.
+The PCS has 3,500 members at the DVLA in Swansea.

 Richard Jenkins, PCS DVLA section president, manned a picket line at Swansea Vale and said: "This action is against pay and conditions and job cuts.